-7.2.3 27 Norwich Road

-No.27 Norwich Road stands out amongst the other attractive villa type houses along this section of the north side of the street for its re-fronting, commonly believed to be by George Skipper, a leading Norwich-based architect of the late Victorian and Edwardian period.
+SECTION 7.0: LOCALLY IMPORTANT BUILDINGS (NON-DESIGNATED HERITAGE ASSETS) 7.2.3 27 Norwich Road No.27 Norwich Road stands out amongst the other attractive villa type houses along this section of the north side of the street for its re-fronting, commonly believed to be by George Skipper, a leading Norwich-based architect of the late Victorian and Edwardian period.
 The building's double fronted façade with full height, almost turret, like bay windows and banded rustication to the ground floor, as well as an attractive flint and gault brick wall with pointed stone finials capped with balls mark it as architecturally distinctive within the building stock of Dereham.
 It is one of a number of buildings designed or redesigned by Skipper in Dereham, amongst which is Grade II listed 21 Commercial Road.

-- Historic interest for its association with prominent local Victorian and Edwardian architect, George Skipper. - Architectural interest for its distinctive re-fronted appearance by a notable architect which stands out in the streetscape. - For its positive contribution to the character and appearance of the Conservation Area.
+Reasons for identification - Historic interest for its association with prominent local Victorian and Edwardian architect, George Skipper. - Architectural interest for its distinctive re-fronted appearance by a notable architect which stands out in the streetscape. - For its positive contribution to the character and appearance of the Conservation Area.

-7.2.4 Cowper Lodge, Rolling Pin Lane

-Historic maps label The Rectory as 'Guildhall Cottage'.
+SECTION 7.0: LOCALLY IMPORTANT BUILDINGS (NON-DESIGNATED HERITAGE ASSETS) 7.2.4 Cowper Lodge, Rolling Pin Lane Historic maps label The Rectory as 'Guildhall Cottage'.
 Its date of construction is unknown but historic maps, as well as its architectural style, suggest that it was built in the second half of the nineteenth century.
 This building is architecturally noteworthy for its Gothic style in red brick with gault brick dressings, decorative timber bargeboards and full height porch with a pointed archway and stone carved busts above the porch door and columns.
 There are very few buildings with references to the Gothic style in Dereham.
 The windows are also attractive with simple Gothic pointed arch tracery.
 The name rectory and its association with the guildhall indicate that this building has had a prominent role in the community of Dereham.
 In addition, it is in a prominent location at the junction of Rolling Pin Lane and Littlefields which makes it an attractive and distinctive feature in the streetscape which stands along amongst a backdrop of trees and contributes to the character and appearance of the Conservation Area.

-- Historic interest for its connection to the Guildhall and its use of the Gothic style, a style rarely seen in Dereham, particularly for residential properties. - Architectural interest for its attractive red brick and gault brick dressings, timber Gothic tracery windows, double height porch and timber bargeboards. - Positive contribution to the character and appearance of the Conservation Area.
+Reasons for identification - Historic interest for its connection to the Guildhall and its use of the Gothic style, a style rarely seen in Dereham, particularly for residential properties. - Architectural interest for its attractive red brick and gault brick dressings, timber Gothic tracery windows, double height porch and timber bargeboards. - Positive contribution to the character and appearance of the Conservation Area.